Protect yourself: Cybercriminals utilizing Business Email Compromise (BEC) schemes to impersonate vendors and company executives

 - Impersonate an existing vendor via email to provide illegitimate bank account information for future payments.

 With BEC becoming an increasing threat, we'd like to be able to help you understand this threat and warn you if we see any red flags.
-You will see banners similar to the ones shown below:
+You will see this banner when editing a vendor's bank account:

-When you see these banners, pay extra attention and validate the bank information and payment instructions before initiating the payment.
+When you see this banner, pay extra attention and validate the bank information and payment instructions before initiating payments.

 To help you learn how you can protect yourself and your business from BEC losses, here are some topics to review: